Updated Sept. 24, 2020

 Born Randall LeRoy Green (the middle name rhymes with deploy), he was raised in Idaho and Utah, has lived in eight different states from Virginia to California, and has traveled to all 50, often with a kayak on top of his truck and always with a camera and a notebook close at hand.

-In his early life, he also worked as a farm hand, construction worker, printer, lab assistant in a university biochem lab, and stock manager for a mail-order book club.
-He did stints as a soldier and as a missionary as well.
+In his early life, he also worked as a farm hand, a construction worker, a printing press operator, a lab assistant in a university biochemistry lab, and stock manager for a mail-order book club.
+After high school, he served in the United States Army and then as a missionary before attending college.

 The decision to make writing a career was not an easy one for him, as he also had a passion for both music and science.
 He learned to play the piano at age five, began composing music at age eight, and played cello in the Utah Youth Symphony at age sixteen.
 On the other hand, he read graduate-level physics and chemistry textbooks for pleasure while still in high school and, with his father's blessing, converted one side of the garage into a chem lab.
 (And no, he didn't blow up the house.)